 Ram Padmanabhan

-Ram Padmanabhan is an incoming PhD student in electrical and computer engineering.
+Ram is a PhD student in electrical and computer engineering.
 He graduated with an MSc from the University of Michigan, Ann Arbor, where he worked on analyzing the effect of varying step sizes on the convergence of first-order optimization algorithms.
 Ram’s research interests lie broadly at the intersection of control and learning, particularly involving optimization.
-He has previously worked on the design of discrete-time robust controllers, and adaptive iterative learning control.
+He is currently working on resilience, safety and optimal control for systems whose dynamics are affected by adversaries.

-In his free time, Ram spends “a little too much time on YouTube” (in his own words!), and enjoys watching Formula 1 races on weekends.
-He plays the Veena (an Indian stringed instrument), is an avid mobile photographer, plays badminton and enjoys cycling.
+In his free time, Ram spends “a little too much time on YouTube” (in his own words!), and enjoys watching the occasional Formula 1 race on weekends.
+He plays the veena (an Indian stringed instrument), is an avid mobile photographer, plays badminton and enjoys cycling.

 Manav Vora

-Manav is an MSc student in aerospace engineering, with a primary research interest in using learning methods in robotics and controls.
-During his undergraduate studies at IIT Bombay, manav had worked on controller design for drones as well as on various neural network architectures to help achieve robust control via learning.
+Manav is a PhD student in aerospace engineering, with a primary research interest in using learning methods in robotics and controls.
+During his undergraduate studies at IIT Bombay, Manav had worked on controller design for drones as well as on various neural network architectures to help achieve robust control via learning.
 Currently, sequential decision making and reinforcement learning is a research avenue that interests him the most.

 His hobbies include learning about, playing and watching sports.
 He is a huge cricket enthusiast and loves traveling and visiting new places.